aws-samples/amazon-eks-inter-az-traffic-visibility/README.md

-## Amazon EKS inter-az traffic visibility
+## Amazon EKS cross-az traffic visibility

 The project implements an Amazon EKS Cross-AZ Pod to Pod network bytes visability It is based on this (detailed) blog: [Link to Blog]